USEPA/AMET/docs/AMET_Install_Guide_v13.md

 #### Observational data

- Change directory to **$AMETBASE/obs**, and untar the contents of the file **AMET\_obs\_data.tar.gz** that you downloaded in Section 1.
-This will populate the air quality observations as well as provide the necessary directory structure for storing meteorological data.

- **Meteorological observational data**: These data are not included as part of this distribution, because AMET dynamically downloads them as needed from the Meteorological Assimilation Data Ingest System (MADIS) web site to **$AMETBASE/obs/MET**.
+ **Meteorological observational data**: These data are in the same example data file as the **WRF** and **MPAS** outputs and extracted into the proper **$AMETBASE/obs/MET/point/metar/netcdf** directory automatically.
+After extracting the model output, make sure these MADIS files are this directory before running the test case.
 The contents of this directory should now look like the following:

  ```
  Add file list